PhilipK/BoilR/Readme.md

 ## Tips for Linux

-If you are on linux, and want to use one of the launchers that is not available natively, here are a few ways that you can make them work.
+If you are on linux, and want to use one of the launchers that is not available natively, i suggest you use Lutris and make sure the BoilR integration for Lutris is enabled (see config section).
+If you don't want to use launch into Lutris here here are a few ways that you can make them work.

 ### GOG